If you’re an agency lacking clarity about the types of keywords for SEO or PPC or when you should use each, you’ve come to the right place.

 As the name implies, this type of keyword considers user intent and infers what kind of action they may take.
 Intent keywords are tied to the stages of the buyer’s journey and will give you clues on which stage a user is at based on their search inquiry.

-Users who input informational keywords into a search engine are likely looking for more insights, details, and key features of your client’s product or service.
+Users who input informational keywords into search engines are likely looking for more insights, details, and key features of your client’s product or service.
 As you can infer, users are at the awareness stage and are seeking more information before moving further along the buyer’s journey.

 E.g., A user may input ‘how to choose the best facial cleanser’ to learn more about options and possibilities.